moorepants/learn-multibody-dynamics/orientation.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download:script:`orientation` or Jupyter Notebook:
+   :jupyter-download-script:`orientation` or Jupyter Notebook:
-   :jupyter-download:notebook:`orientation`.
+   :jupyter-download-notebook:`orientation`.

 .. jupyter-execute::